GenesisVarelli/Email-Phishing-Analysis/README.md

-# Mastercard Email Phishing Analysis
+# Case Study: Email Phishing Analysis

-This project is designed to enhance security awareness and demonstrate how easily phishing attacks can be made believable.
-It includes two main tasks to help improve email security and provide a practical solution for teams to recognise and defend against phishing attempts.
+## Overview
+We worked with a financial services company (let’s call them *the Company*) to help their team better understand phishing emails — and how tricky these scams can be.
+The goal was simple: show how easy it is to make phishing emails look believable, and then teach employees how to spot and stop them.

-## Tasks
+## What We Did

-### Task 1: Examine an Obvious Fake Email and Make It More Believable
+### Task 1: Took a Really Obvious Fake Email and Made It Look Real
-- In this task, a clearly fake phishing email will be reviewed and improved to make it more convincing.
-- Techniques such as improved email design, social engineering tactics, and realistic content will be used to enhance the believability of the email.
+We started with a phishing email that was obviously fake.
+Then, using some clever tweaks, we made it much more convincing.
+This included:
+- Making the sender’s address look authentic
+- Adding professional branding that matches what the Company usually sends
+- Crafting a message that feels relevant and urgent (because that’s what real scammers do!)

+This showed just how small changes can trick people into clicking on bad links.

-### Task 2: Create a Short Presentation to Help Teams Improve Security Awareness
+### Task 2: Created a Short, Clear Presentation to Help Everyone Stay Safe
-- A concise presentation aimed at educating teams about phishing risks and how to spot suspicious emails.
-- The presentation will cover key security tips, red flags to look for, and best practices to follow to reduce the likelihood of falling for phishing attacks.
+Next, we put together a quick presentation to help employees learn the basics of spotting phishing emails.
+We covered things like:
+- What red flags to watch out for (like weird links or unexpected attachments)
+- Easy ways to double-check if an email is real
+- How to report anything suspicious quickly

+The goal was to give everyone the confidence to avoid falling for these scams.

+## Why It Matters
+Phishing is one of the most common ways hackers try to break into companies.
+By showing how easy it is to create believable phishing emails — and teaching people what to look for — we helped the Company get ahead of the threat.
+Now their team is better equipped to protect themselves and the company’s data.

-## Objective
+## What We Achieved
-The goal of this project is to provide practical insights into how phishing attacks operate and equip teams with the knowledge to identify and respond to these threats effectively.
+- Highlighted how even obvious phishing emails can be improved to trick people
+- Delivered practical training that employees can actually use
+- Helped the Company build stronger security habits
+- Made employees more confident in spotting and reporting phishing attempts

+All in all, it was a great step toward keeping everyone safer online.